*Information about what to prepare can be seen on our scheduling site.

 Frequently Asked Questions

 I have no previous experience.
 Is this the right production for me?
 Will I be cast in the show?
 Yes!
 We welcome and encourage newcomers to audition for our shows.
 You will not be the only new person at auditions.
 Our long-time participants will welcome you and help you feel comfortable in our group.
 We are here to have fun and make new friends, so all new people are very welcome to join us.
 The audition process is our chance to get to know you and to see what your performance skills are at this time.
-This is a no-pressure audition, because everyone who auditions will be cast in the show.
-We only hold auditions to help us decide which role is right for you.

 When will I find out what part I will play in the show?
 You will receive an email within one week of your audition telling you your part.
 You will also receive our detailed rehearsal schedule at the first rehearsal.